Feature aware covariance estimation, with application to mixtures of chemical exposures: Data Description and Modeling

-To this end, the precision of the covariance estimate across exposures in the TESIE data may be improved by using a latent factor model.
-When meta covariates are available, one possibility is to utilize a latent factor model with the structured shrinkage prior of \cite{Schiavon2022} (SIS).
-The SIS model uses meta covariates to inform the sparsity structure in the covariance matrix.
-The Bayes estimator of the covariance matrix is plotted on a correlation scale in the left panel of Figure \ref{fig:SIS_TESIE}.
+\red{We analyze the TESIE data with the SIS model using code provided by the authors \citep{Schiavon2022a} with the following outcome features (discussed in detail in Section \ref{application}): Chemical class membership, exposure assessment tool, chemical name, vapor pressure, and high production volume indicator.} The Bayes estimator of the covariance matrix is plotted on a correlation scale in the left panel of Figure \ref{fig:SIS_TESIE}.
 The SIS estimate shrinks many of the correlations closer to zero compared to the MLE.
 Due to shrinkage, element-wise 95\% credible intervals are significantly narrower than 95\% bootstrapped confidence intervals on the MLE.
 This reflects a potential improvement in efficiency, however, because the shrinkage is towards zero, most element-wise 95\% SIS credible intervals contain zero (right panel of Figure \ref{fig:SIS_TESIE}).
-These results motivate analyzing the TESIE data with an approach that allows for shrinkage towards non-zero correlation structures in the data informed by the meta covariates.
+These results motivate analyzing the TESIE data with an approach that allows for shrinkage towards non-\red{diagonal} correlation structures in the data informed by the \red{outcome features}.